srlinuxeurope/DCFPartnerHackathon/docs/eda/intermediate/custom-allocations.md

 * In the list of configured fabric resources double click on the fabric resource you have.
 * In the opened configuration view of the fabric resource, use the navigation panel on the left side to find the **Leafs** section.
 * Select the **Autonomous System Pool** in the left nav bar.
 You should see the right pane to scroll to the position where the ASN allocation pool name is set for the leaf nodes.
-  > *For example, it might indicate “Autonomous System Pool: srexperts-asnpool” or display another pool name.*
+  > *For example, it might indicate “Autonomous System Pool: hackathon-asnpool” or display another pool name.*

 ![used-pool](https://gitlab.com/rdodin/pics/-/wikis/uploads/942bc1a8332d315124ef221de9e9e5e8/CleanShot_2025-04-16_at_13.37.14_2x.png)